CharlesGouldmann/prototype-seed/README.md

 It is also possible to assign sizes based on breakpoints.
 To achieve this you use the BEM modifier syntax to the `.size-{i}`-class eg. `.size-12--palm`.

-Let's say you want a grid-item to have a with of 25% as default, 50% on tablet(portrait) and 100% on phones.
+Let's say you want a grid-item to have a width of 25% as default, 50% on tablet(portrait) and 100% on phones.
 For this you would write the following:
 ```
 .grid-group
   .grid.size-3.size-6--lap.size-12--palm